Chamonix

 This is a guided tour of Chamonix powered by an electric little train.
 You can take the classic tour of the city centre available in 10 languages.

-• Christmas - during the Christmas holidays, enchanting decorations and magical parades will bring the streets of Chamonix town centre to life.
-Children’s performances will also be offered in Les Houches, Servoz, and Vallorcine - 16th December 2023-7th January 2024,
+- Christmas Magic 18th December 2024 - 3rd January 2025: during the Christmas holidays, enchanting decorations and magical parades will bring the streets of Chamonix town centre to life, where a Christmas village will be set up.
+Children’s performances will also be offered in Les Houches, Servoz, and Vallorcine,

 Chamonix après-ski, bars & restaurants